zabkosta/neo4j-php-ogm/docs/getting_started/tutorial.md

 NB: This is known caveat and it will be tackled in the next RC's. collections will use Doctrine's persistent collections and single relationships will be automatically loaded with the entity itself.

+Collections of relationships are however better handled (since RC3) with a LazyCollection backed by a concrete collection.
+The behavior is the following :

+* When an entity is loaded from the repository, its property being a relationship collection will be initialized with a `LazyCollection` object
+* Calls on the `count()` and `add()` methods will not trigger the loading of the entire relationships set, meaning you can add relationships without loading all of them
+* As of RC3, `contains()` still load the collection fully, this will be improved in the next RC's along with the addition of the `slice()` method for pagination